SamChill/drunkardswalk/README.md

 ------------

 Drunkard's walk requires GNU Make and a C++ compiler.
-It currently has only been testing with the GNU C++ compiler and should work with version 4.1 or newer.
+It currently has only been tested with the GNU C++ compiler and should work with version 4.1 or newer.

 Compiling the library should be as simple as running `make`.
 The top level